-If the recording mode is F, the logical record size is 01.
+If the recording mode is F, the logical record size is the size of the 01 record defined in the file FD.
 If the recording mode is V, the size of the logical record is equal to the size of the largest logical record.